 Note: for more vegan and vegetarian specific tips, you can head over to my post just about vegan food in Amsterdam here.

 After wandering around the lovely canals or waiting in line for hours at the Anne Frank House, be sure to consider eating a tasty meal in the Jordaan.
 Prinsengracht is the most well-known canal, however there are smaller canals perfect for sitting by with cheap food in Amsterdam!

-Although I don’t personally go to Centre often, tourists spent a lot of time in this area and there’s some cheap places to eat.
+Although I don’t personally go to Centre often, tourists spent a lot of time in this area and there’s some cheap places to eat in Amsterdam’s center.

-Little Saigon: 3.50 euro Vietnamese Banh Mi Sandwiches.
+Under ten euro, you can get delicious Vietnamese Banh Mi Sandwiches.
 Need I say more?
-There’s a branch in the heart of centre at Zeedijk, a short walk from Centraal Station.
+There’s a branch in the heart of the center at Zeedijk, a short walk from Centraal Station.
 Lunch & Dinner.
 Accepts Credit Cards.